How To Reach–And Change–Your Students

 by Terry Heick

-Inspired by Justin Tarte’s recent—and excellent–post on making a difference in the lives of others around you, I immediately thought of the legacy teachers leave in the minds (and hearts) of students.
+Considering our goal as educators is to make a difference in the lives of others around us, we might consider the legacy we leave in the minds (and hearts) of students.
 If and how you will be remembered by students may sound like a bit of an ego trip, but the truth of the matter is, if you’re not making any kind of an impression, they’re probably not learning.

 (Unless you can imagine a classroom of stunning and robotic efficiency in which you shape the minds of students without ever reaching them as human beings.)